 I’m an artist/illustrator primarily and a designer on the side I guess.
-I’ve been working as a web designer and logo designer leading up to making the decision to jump out the nest like a no chute base dive.
+I’ve been working as a web designer and logo designer leading up to making the decision to jump out of the nest like a no chute base dive.
 Making the leap’s been a bit of a journey of self discovery for want of a less wanky phrase and you can read a bunch more about it here in the post ‘Creative hindsight’.
-I left the comfort of the job to travel and the pandemic amongst other factors has forced my hand in a good way.
-Leading me to just focusing on drawing and painting and getting back to street art.
-A return to what used to get me excited as a youth.
+I left the comfort of the job to travel and the pandemic, amongst other factors, has forced my hand in a good way: Leading me to just focus on drawing, painting and getting back to street art.
+A return to what used to get me excited as a kid.

 Where did it start?

 All over the shop.
 I’ve traveled, what I think is, a fair bit but while I was on the road I met the odd voyager who’d been, what seemed like, everywhere.
 That’s one thing I always liked the idea of being: that transient weirdo with the super deep understanding of the world and its people.
 But more accurately the whole Foksy thing has its origins and foundations in the UK where I lived for ten years.